 Live Games & the UK

-In the UK we’re accustomed to having brick & mortar casinos around the country.
+In the UK we’re accustomed to having bricks and mortar casinos around the country.
 You’re out of luck only if you live in the west like Wrexham or Shrewsbury.
 It’s about an hour drive to Liverpool or Wolverhampton to get some proper action.
 Carlisle is another bad beat as it takes a good while to get to Newcastle.